namu-labs-dev/Namu-Design-System/docs/react/contributing.en-US.md

 ## Development Tools

 - VSCode plugin for CSS in JS: https://marketplace.visualstudio.com/items?itemName=shezhangzhang.antd-design-token
-- Ant Design cheatsheet in VS Code: https://github.com/fi3ework/vscode-antd-rush
+- Namu Design cheatsheet in VS Code: https://github.com/fi3ework/vscode-antd-rush

 ## Being a collaborator

-If you are an active contributor and are willing to work with Ant Design Team in our opensource workflow, you can [apply to be a outside collaborator](https://github.com/ant-design/ant-design/wiki/Collaborators#how-to-apply-for-being-a-collaborator).
+If you are an active contributor and are willing to work with Namu Design Team in our opensource workflow, you can [apply to be a outside collaborator](https://github.com/ant-design/ant-design/wiki/Collaborators#how-to-apply-for-being-a-collaborator).

 You can also refer to the following contribution guide to become an antd contributor: